I’m a big fan of using piping as a trim on garments, and recently I have been sewing it into the waistline of dresses:

 |Piping in the waistline of my Aurora Dress|

 |Piping in the waistline of my 1950’s Red Spot Dress|

 One reader asked if I had done a tutorial on this, right before I was about to sew piping into the waistline of a red tartan dress – the perfect timing!

 You can buy piping ready-made, but it is usually fairly cheap polyester/cotton or polyester satin stuff:

 or you can buy piping cord and cover it yourself:

 or do what I did – stash bust and take the cord out of some old piping you no longer want!

 Next you need to cut bias strips to cover your piping cord.
 I’m using self-fabric, and have marked a line 45degrees to the selvedge.
-You will need a strip about 3cm wide and slightly longer than your waistline – I just plonk my ruler in place and chalk around that because it is quick and easy:
+You will need a strip about 3cm wide and slightly longer than your waistline.
+My metal ruler is the correct width, so I plonk it in place and chalk around that to make it quick and easy:

 To sew up your piping you’ll need a zip foot on your machine:

 Wrap the fabric around the cord, right side facing out, and stitch as close as you can to the piping cord: